ywamsendai/ywamsendai-wiki/docs/language.md

 Just keep going through the Tofugu page we linked to earlier and you will make good progress.

 In terms of kanji learning, they do recommend Wanikani, which they made themselves.
-Of course, this smells of bias.
-And its a bit pricey.
-But I (Gary) use it and think it works extremely well!
+I (Gary) use it and think it works extremely well!
 You can take a trial for free, which is nice.
+They also tend to do a New Year sale where you can get lifetime access for a really good price.

 May God guide you and open your mind to this exciting and interesting language!